 In 2022, Materra was awarded the “Top Frog” Award from Aquascape.
 This recognizes Materra Waterscapes one of the top 50 contractors in the nation (#27).

-We are not a Landscaper
+We are not your typical Landscaper

-Materra Waterscapes does not do general landscaping – we focus only on pools & water features along with the area surrounding the area.
+Materra Waterscapes does not focus on general landscaping – we focus only on pools & water features along with the area surrounding the area.
 Many if not any landscaper would sell you a water feature – they have the equipment & laborers to put one in, they know where to source materials, but they really don’t understand many parts of a proper installation.
 About 80% of the water features Materra touches were installed by landscapers incorrectly and we were hired to fix or redo them entirely – which almost always costs more than the initial installation.
 Customers complain of high maintenance, filter problems, equipment malfunctions, algae problems, leaks, and many other issues.

 Materra does not cut corners